bright/new-www/_posts/2018-04-20-host-website-with-aws-s3.md

 ![](/images/host-website-with-aws-s3/index.png){: .center-image}

-There is one more thing, which is react-redux specific.
+There is one more thing, which is specific for apps using browser's history API (for example a react-router app).
 If you try to access some resource directly, you will get an error like below:

 ![](/images/host-website-with-aws-s3/404.png){: .center-image}

 This is because the app is not static enough :) Say you want to access `http://s3-hosted-website.brightinventions.pl.s3-website.eu-central-1.amazonaws.com/users`.
 AWS will not find the resource `users` directly (as a static resource in the bucket does not exist) and therefore will show an error.
 This is why it’s a good idea to set the `index.html` as the `Error document` as well.
 Now, instead of presenting the error page, AWS will redirect to the `index.html` and the app can route you successfully to the desired page.
+This will, however, redirect all errors into the app, so we should make sure to handle them inside the app.

 ![](/images/host-website-with-aws-s3/error.png){: .center-image}